yizhezhang2000/SAMAug/README.md

 [4] Oktay, Ozan, et al. "Attention U-Net: Learning Where to Look for the Pancreas."
 Medical Imaging with Deep Learning, 2018.

-## Pre-computed SAM Augmented Images
+## Pre-computed SAM-Augmented Images

 The SAM-augmented images for the CVC-ClinicDB, CVC-300, CVC-ColonDB, ETIS-LaribPolypDB, and Kvasir datasets can be obtained at the link below.

-In the near future, we will release more SAM augmented images for more datasets.
+In the near future, we will release more SAM-augmented images for more datasets.

-You can also use the script in SAMAug_batch.py for generating SAM augmented images for your own medical image dataset.
+You can also use the script in SAMAug_batch.py for generating SAM-augmented images for your own medical image dataset.

 Questions and comments are welcome!
 Thank you!